-GlobalSign retains all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, as well as all documentation related to the security of the CA system for at least the retention period defined by the WebTrust and/or eIDAS or UK eIDAS requirements for the Certificate type.
+GlobalSign and each Delegated Third Party retain audit logs (as set forth in Section 5.4.1) and records (as set forth in Section 5.5.1) for at least the retention period defined by the WebTrust and/or eIDAS or UK eIDAS requirements for the Certificate type.

-The retention period is 10 years after any Certificate based on that documentation ceases to be valid, unless specified otherwise in an agreement with GlobalSign.
+The retention period is at least:

+- 10 years for Subscriber Certificates; or - 7 years after the CA Certificate based on the logs ceases to be valid.

+Unless specified otherwise in an agreement with GlobalSign.